forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 Working in the cloud has its advantages.
 However, unlike working on a desktop where you save your files to a local machine, you must either deploy your changes to your org, or commit them to source control to save your work.
 Save your work before you close the Code Builder tab on your browser so you don’t lose it.

-## Let’s Get Started

-To get started you’ll do the following:

-1. Create a Code Builder environment.
-2. Connect to your org by logging in.
-   Now you’re ready to use Code Builder.

 ## Create Your Code Builder Environment

 1. From the App Launcher, find and open **Code Builder Dashboard**.